 These days, many of us suffer from information overload.
 There are 24-hour news channels reporting on medical breakthroughs, educational issues, and the economy.
-With so much information out there, it can be difficult to feel confident making a decision about a product to purchase or a treatment to use.
+With so much information out there, it can be difficult to feel confident making a decision about a product to purchase or a treatment or intervention to use.

-Learning more about evidence-based practice is one way parents can gain more confidence as they begin the process of identifying effective treatment options.
+Learning more about evidence-based practice is one way parents can gain more confidence as they begin the process of identifying effective intervention options.
 Evidence-based practice is a term first used in the medical profession in the early 1990s.
 In recent years, the term “evidence-based practice” has appeared in a variety of professions including nursing, education, psychology, and physical therapy.

 Dr. David Sackett, a pioneer in the field of evidence-based practice, described three important components for practitioners to consider when planning treatment or interventions for patients/clients:

-• utilize the best scientific evidence;
+- utilize the best scientific evidence;

-• consider professional judgment; and
+- consider professional judgment; and

-• consider a patient or client’s values and beliefs.
+- consider a patient or client’s values and beliefs.

 At the core of evidence-based practice is the use of procedures that have quality scientific support.
 When clinicians or practitioners incorporate the three components listed above into treatment plan decisions, they are developing an evidence-based practice.